Versace (song)

 "Versace" is the debut single by American hip hop group Migos.
 It was released in July 2013, by Quality Control Music.
-The hook "Versace Versace Versace was created by Peter Thomson who spit the hook to the Migos and Quality Control when they were in Springfield Massachusetts.
 The track, which was included on their mixtape Y.R.N.
 (Young Rich Niggas) (2013), was produced by Zaytoven.
 Following a remix by Canadian rapper Drake, the song became popular and peaked at number 99 on the US Billboard Hot 100 chart.
 Drake performed it at the 2013 iHeartRadio Music Festival.
 The song is ranked as one of the 100 songs that defined the 2010s decade by Billboard.

 Background

-The beat of the song, produced by Zaytoven, was also given to Soulja Boy, who used it for his song "OMG Part 2" two years earlier in 2011.
+The beat of the song, produced by Zaytoven, was also given to rapper Soulja Boy, who used it for his song "OMG Part 2" two years earlier in 2011.

 Legacy and flow

 Versace is highly notable for bringing mainstream attention to the triplet flow within hip hop.
 While not the first song to do so, it is considered to be responsible for bringing the particular style of rapping, later coined the 'Versace' flow, to the forefront of hip hop in the 2010s.